yappbox/weeter/README.md

-Weeter accepts a set of Twitter users to follow and terms to track, subscribes using Twitter's streaming API, and makes a POST to your app with each new tweet (or tweet deletion).
+Weeter is a tireless worker who accepts a set of Twitter users to follow and terms to track, subscribes using Twitter's streaming API, and notifies your app with each new tweet (or tweet deletion).

+Supported strategies for tweet notification include HTTP (issue a POST to your app) and Resque (queue a job).
+Weeter is extensible with other notification strategies.

 Getting set up
 ==============